-When you register to teach a class, a description of your class will immediately appear on the class preview web pages.
+When you register to teach a class, your submission will be reviewed and after approval, a description of your class will appear on the class preview web pages.
 Within the teaching registration form you will have the option to upload one to three photos of your model, which will be shown on the class preview web page.
 Uploading photos is optional—but very important for the online class registration system (as indicated above).
 Please do not delay telling us what you want to teach, even if you don't have a photo.
 It can be added later if you attach it to an email addressed to cocon-teaching [at] origamiusa.org.

 Once your teaching form is entered, the following fields will be shown on the class preview web page: Teacher Name, Model Name, Description, Level, Special Requirements (if any), and Images (the photo(s), if you submitted any).